QuinnPucci/README-generator/README.md

   Quinn Pucci

   ## Tests
-  To test this application, run the node index command in the terminal, fill out the prompts, and check dist directory for a README.md
+  To test this application, run the node index command in the terminal, fill out the prompts, and check dist directory for a README.md (this README was made using the app!)

   ## Questions
   My Github: [QuinnPucci](https://github.com/QuinnPucci)